 [Warning: This episode contains a description of animal slaughter.
 Listener discretion is advised.]

-Charles Tibbideau was an early to mid 20th century French philosopher, best know for his nigh-unreadable tome, Constructing Time, wherein he lays out his hypotheses regarding the relationship between the mind and body in three dimensions and time as a fourth spacial dimension.Thibbideau was originally a mechanical engineer by trade, and within the pages of Constructing Time, he lays out the ways in which a savvy engineer could bodge together a device that could interact with time as a spacial dimension.
-It’s all very back-of-the-envelope: a lot of “well, if you assume that the earth is a perfect sphere” and “maybe in 50 years someone will have cracked how to make this particular piece of technology.”
+Charles Thibbideau was an early to mid-20th century French philosopher, best known for his nigh unreadable tome, Constructing Time, wherein he lays out his hypotheses regarding the relationship between the mind and body in three dimensions and time as a fourth spatial dimension.
+Tibbideau was originally a mechanical engineer by trade, and within the pages of Constructing Time, he lays out the ways in which a savvy engineer could bodge together a device that could interact with time as a spatial dimension.
+It’s all very back-of-the-envelope stuff: a lot of “well, if you assume that the earth is a perfect sphere then…” and “maybe in 50 years someone will have cracked how to make this particular piece of technology.”

-The coffeeshop that CANNONBALL instructed me to meet him at was bigger than I expected it to be, with plenty of outdoor seating.
+The coffee shop that CANNONBALL instructed me to meet him at was bigger than I expected it to be, with plenty of outdoor seating.
 They were fortunate to have the space, especially the extensive outdoor patio.
 I hadn’t thought about how tough meeting up with a mysterious stranger in order to get information about a deep web of conspiracy would be during a pandemic until I was playing out the logistics in my head.
-The masks help make everything more anonymous though, which is a plus.
+The masks make everything more anonymous though, which is a plus.

 He was bald and had a thick but well-maintained beard that was dark brown.
 He looked sort of like those “operator” types.
-You know, ex-military or people pretending to be ex-military.
-All tactical everything, pants with extra pockets, army surplus jacket, all that stuff.
-There’s definitely an overlap between that type of people and people willing to wade into a web of conspiracies, I just didn’t think of them as the type to play WOE.BEGONE… whatever that means.
+You know, like ex-military or people just pretending to be ex-military.
+All tactical everything, pants with the extra pockets, army surplus jacket, all that stuff.
+There’s definitely an overlap between that type of people and the conspiracy-minded.
+I just didn’t think of them as the type to play WOE.BEGONE.

 “You’re CANNONBALL?”
 I asked.